paulinho-16/MEIC-TVVS/assignments/assignment3.md

 This results, respectively, in:

-1. A *lowered or equal* expected output of the `secondsOverall` variable after the method call;
+1. A *lowered or equal* expected output of the `secondsOverall` variable after the method call
-1. An *increased* expected output of the `secondsOverall` variable after the method call;
+1. An *increased* expected output of the `secondsOverall` variable after the method call

 ```java
 @ParameterizedTest(name = "Test #{index} with Positive input {arguments}")